DennisMenn/lipar/README.md

 Latent Inter-frame Pruning with Attention Recovery (LIPAR) is a **training-free** acceleration framework for conditioned video generation using diffusion transformers.
 It exploits temporal redundancy in latent features to avoid re-editing unchanged patches while preserving visual quality through an **Attention Recovery** mechanism.

-LIPAR consists of three parts:
+LIPAR consists of three key components:
 1. **Latent Inter-frame Pruning**: Prune unchanged latent patches.
-2. **Attention Recovery**: reduce train-inference mismatch caused by pruning.
+2. **Attention Recovery**: Reduce train-inference mismatch caused by pruning.
-3. **Restoration**: For decoding, recover full latent dimensions after denoising.
+3. **Restoration**: Recover full latent dimensions after denoising for decoding.

+> **Note:** **Streaming LIPAR** is a separate work that extends LIPAR for real-time video editing.
+For the original LIPAR paper, see the `lipar` branch.

-Empirically, LIPAR improves average video editing throughput by **1.53×** (from **12.6 FPS** to **19.3 FPS** on RTX 4090), reduces GPU memory usage, while preserving visual quality on selected DAVIS 2017 videos.
+Empirically, Streaming LIPAR improves average video editing throughput by **~2×** and can achieve up to 20 FPS for FP16 4-step Self-Forcing model.

 ## Requirements
 - NVIDIA GPU with at least 18GB memory (RTX 4090, A6000 tested)
 - Linux
 - 32GB RAM

+Insufficient RAM can be supplemented with a swap file.
 Other hardware may work but is not officially tested.

 ## Installation